prometheus/docs/content/docs/introduction/faq.md

 ### Can I monitor JVM applications via JMX?

-Yes, for applications that you cannot instrument directly with the Java client you can use the [JMX Exporter](https://github.com/prometheus/jmx_exporter) either standalone or as a Java Agent.
+Yes, for applications that you cannot instrument directly with the Java client, you can use the [JMX Exporter](https://github.com/prometheus/jmx_exporter) either standalone or as a Java Agent.

 ### What is the performance impact of instrumentation?